 Valencia College's Downtown Campus will be in close proximity to UCF Downtown and will house classes for Valencia's School of Culinary Arts and Hospitality.

 According to GAI Consultants, Inc. the project will stimulate the economy by bringing in $205 million in gross economic income - both at the state and local levels.
 It will also produce $90 million in annual wages for the community members.
 An estimated 2,000 direct and non-direct jobs will be provided to our community.
 As a matter of fact, all of the numbers surrounding the project are astonishing. $20 million of the funding for the academic building will come from community support, with contributors like the Orlando Magic and Universal Orlando Resort.
 The remaining $40 million will come from state support and UCF funding.
 However, the cost of UCF's Downtown campus is completely outweighed by the benefits it will bring to the community.
 It is truly amazing seeing the community come together to support this growth.
 That is what it's all about.

 Growth in Central Florida

 The growth that will come of this project will fuel some major improvements.
 The engagement between the nearby businesses and neighborhoods will give Downtown Orlando residents new resources and educational opportunities not available to them prior.
 The overarching goal is to promote collaboration between the university and the communities, in order to make Orlando even better and more prosperous than it already is.
 The opportunities this growth will bring to countless industries will also be great.
 Students will be looking for places to eat, places to unwind, and places to live in Orlando.
+We're personally ecstatic about the new development with apartments near Creative Villageand can't wait to see the "live, work, study, play" vibe come to life.
 I am positive that we can expect much more positive expansion to come from this massive project.